The short answer is “yes.”

 Why Should I Hire Hill Law Firm if I Have a Tire Case?

-If you know someone who has been injured by a defective or aged tire, call the Tire Defect Lawyers at Hill Law Firm for a free consultation.
+If you know someone who has been injured by a defective or aged tire, call the Tire Defect Lawyer at Hill Law Firm for a free consultation.
 Our attorneys have handled in excess of 100 tire cases against most of the major tire manufacturers in the following states – Arizona, California, Florida, Indiana, Oklahoma, Louisiana, Nevada, New Mexico, New York, Tennessee, Texas, and Utah.
 We have the knowledge and experience it takes to protect your rights and seek compensation on your behalf.